boudlo-forge/boudlo.github.io/_posts/2022-01-29-compliance-officer-nft-need-to-know.md

 It's a Non-Fungible Token of course, you know how you hate when your tokens get funged?
 No?
 Sounds completely incomprehensible?
 Don't worry, you're not alone.

 You have probably heard of cryptocurrencies, or at the very least Bitcoin.
-There are a lot of them around but only some are suitable for NFTs, the original and biggest when it comes to NFTs is Ethereum (or ETH for short).
+There are quite a few different cryptocurrencies around but only some are suitable for NFTs, the original and biggest when it comes to NFTs is Ethereum (or ETH for short).
 Like pounds/dollars/euros/etc a regular unit of Ethereum is mutually interchangeable with each other, they are *fungible*.

 ### So how do you make something non-fungible?